netxms/netxms-doc/admin/data-collection.rst

 Possible options:

-    - :guilabel:`Use default retention time` - default value will be taken form :guilabel:`DefaultDCIRetentionTime` server configuration parameter.
+    - :guilabel:`Use default retention time` - default value will be taken from :guilabel:`DefaultDCIRetentionTime` server configuration parameter.
     - :guilabel:`Use default retention time` - value entered on the DCI properties page will be taken.
     - :guilabel:`Do not save collected data to database` - will not save collected data to database, but will store last value in memory